+This is my main point of criticism, he’s just not very nice.
 I wouldn’t call into the Dave Ramsey show.
 Why?
 Because I just can’t stand the way he speaks to people.
-At times, he speaks to his listeners with shocking disrespect, telling them that their financial decisions are ‘dumb’ or ‘stupid,’ often adding a touch of justification by saying things like ‘I’ve done stupid myself.’
+At times, he speaks to his listeners with shocking disrespect, telling them that their financial decisions are ‘dumb’ or ‘stupid,’ sometimes adding a touch of something that resembles empathy by saying things like ‘I’ve done stupid myself.’

 There are certain things that seem to set him off.
 Car loans, lending money to family and a few others, and I just can’t stand to listen to the way he speaks to his listeners.

-Frankly, I find the tone of his entire show to be condescending and rude.
-Though some compassion shows through with certain callers, I find his tone for the most part to be acerbic; he just sounds angry a lot of the time.
+Frankly, I find the tone of his entire show to be condescending and rude, and I’m not the only one.
+Some compassion shows through with certain callers, but the tone of the show for the most part is acerbic and to me, he often sounds angry.
 His reputation for helping folks get out of debt and put their financial lives on track is undermined by the way in which he speaks to callers on his show.

-Add to that regular long-winded political tirades where he disparages former president Obama (I haven’t listened since Trump took office), congress, and anything democrat.
-Political conversations are of course, important, but I fail to see how this ongoing theme adds anything to a show where listeners are calling in for help with major financial issues.
+Add to that regular long-winded political tirades where he disparages former president Obama (I haven’t listened since Donald Trump took office), congress, and anything democrat.
+Political conversations are of course, important, but I fail to see how this ongoing theme adds anything to a show where listeners are calling in for help with major personal finance issues.